 Phlox, such as Phlox paniculata ‘Cherry Pink’ (pictured) are classic cottage garden plants, ideal for the middle of a border, and make pretty cut flowers, too.

-Pot marigold (Calendula officinalis) is an easy-to-grow annual.
+Pot marigold (Calendula) is an easy-to-grow annual.
 It makes a good companion plant and a lovely cut flower, with other ‘hot’ coloured plant such as rudbeckias or contrasting with bright blue cornflowers.

 Tall, stately delphiniums make an eye-catching addition to the back of a border and make stunning cut flowers.
 ‘Fountain Mixed’ (pictured) come in a range of colours.